 This course is designed to introduce students to the fundamentals of descriptive and inferential statistics with a pronounced emphasis on inference.
 The major topics include methods for analyzing sets of data, probability, probability distributions, estimation, confidence intervals, hypotheses testing, simple linear regression, correlation and non-parametric statistics.
-PREREQUISITES: MATH 1100 3.000 Credit hours
+PREREQUISITES: MATH 1100 WITH "C" OR HIGHER